Listing of ICP members with UKCP

 How to apply:

 To apply, please download and complete the application form.
-Send your completed form with a cheque for 50 euro (payable to ICP) to ICP Administrator, Fitzwilliam Hall, Fitzwilliam Place, Dublin 2 D02 T292.
+Send your completed form with a cheque for 50 euro (payable to ICP) to ICP Administrator, Irish Council for Psychotherapy, Fitzwilliam Hall, Fitzwilliam Place, Dublin 2 D02 T292.

 Terms of the agreement: